ishkanan/pytooth/README.md

 ```

 ### Install: Non-interactive
-Pytooth provides a bare-bones test script for each supported Bluetooth profile (A2DP and HFP), located in the **pytooth/tests** folder.
-The A2DP script provides full playback functionality, where the HFP script provides audio functionality but no remote control functions (e.g. answer, hang-up, etc).
+Pytooth provides a bare-bones test script for each supported Bluetooth profile, located in the **pytooth/tests** folder.
+The A2DP script provides full playback functionality.
+The HFP script provides audio functionality but no remote control functions (e.g. answer, hang-up, etc).
+The PBAP script downloads the internal phonebook for example purposes, so it's not really suitable for this use case.

 First, install the library with: